 Chemotherapy can make your body less able to fight off infection.
-This happens because treatment reduces the number of white blood cells (infection fighters) in your body.
+This happens because treatment reduces the number of white blood cells.
+White blood cells fight infection in your body.
 To help prevent infections, follow the tips below.

 The nadir is the time during your chemotherapy cycle when you have the fewest white blood cells.
-The length of your nadir and when it occurs depend on the drugs you are taking.
-Each drug has its own nadir.
+The length of your nadir and when it occurs depend on the medicines you are taking.
+Each medicine has its own nadir.
 Talk with your doctor or nurse about your nadir period.
 Then take extra precautions to prevent infection at that time.

 Keep your hands clean.
-To reduce your risk of infection, bathe daily and wash your hands often throughout the day.
+To reduce your risk of infection, bathe every day and wash your hands often throughout the day.
 For best results, lather them with soap for at least 15 seconds.
 Wash your hands before eating, after spending time in public places, and after using the bathroom.

-Reduce your risk of illness.
+Reduce your risk for illness.
 During this time your body is less able to fight off colds, measles, and other illnesses.
-Stay away from anyone who has a fever or an infection and avoid large crowds during your nadir.
+Stay away from anyone who has a fever or an infection.
+Also stay away from large crowds during your nadir.